SAP/open-resource-discovery/README.md

 #### ORD Reference Application

-We plan to publish an ORD Reference Application in the future.
+Check out the [ORD Reference Application](https://ord-reference-application.cfapps.sap.hana.ondemand.com/) for an example ORD implementation and how it behaves.

 #### ORD Example Data